 # From first draught to final script

 United Artists, who had distributed the Dollars Trilogy, offered Leone big names like Charlton Heston, Gregory Peck and Warren Beatty, but he had set his mind on Henry Fonda and Charles Bronson and would finally make the film for Paramount.
-A first draught of the script was written by Bernardo Bertolucci, the future director of Novecento and The Last Emperor, who had accepted the job because he admired Leone and was out of money.
+A first draught of the script was written by Bernardo Bertolucci, the future director of Novecento and The Last Emperor.
 His writings were reworked by Leone himself and a young man called Dario Argento.
 In the script numerous moments from classic American westerns were recycled to create the ultimate vision on the dying West.
 Leone thought the result was too intellectual for its own good, and asked Sergio Donati (who had already contributed to The Good, the Bad and the Ugly) to prune it of some of its superfluities.

 # The Dance of Death